JeffGilles/imagej.github.io/_pages/plugins/distance-analysis.md

 -   24/01/2020 v.1.46: bug fixed, add coloc image in the batch
 -   24/02/2020 v.1.47: bug fixed with the shuffle in macro line
 -   28/04/2020 v1.48: add integrated density measure
+-   07/01/2021 v1.49: bug fixed with reinit images after a shuffle + add a option in shuffle